joshuanario/pepepages/public/perf_eng.md

 Figure: Computer program for web server benchmark results rendering

 1. First, build the load generator infrastructure as illustrated.
 Ensure that the request factory has high throughput, low latency, and more importantly variabilization that mirrors requests as seens in SIP  (system-in-production).
 Ensure that the pulsewave generator has fast CPU, fast disk-writes, large memory, and high throughput.
 More importantly, ensure the measured load generation is not off by no more than 50% from the rated load.
 Also, the load generator only needs to report to the waveform monitor once every second for real-time viewing.
 Lastly, the measurements are recorded (if configured) during load generation into the fast-writing disks, and then at the end of the load generation, the load generator stores all the measurements into the measurement store.
 Make sure to have enough disk space.
 The rule of thumb for disk space is:
     $$
-    rated\_load * load\_test\_duration = disk\_space
+    lt = d
     $$
+    where $l$ is rated load, $t$ is the benchmark duration, and $d$ is the disk space.
     Also, the disk should be fast within 3,000 IOPS on average or the average IOPS is at least three times the rated load.

 2. Second, create the computer program for the web server benchmark results rendering.
 The computer program must produce the following results: